paulg1212/Sylvie-The-Robot/README.md

 She will be something along the lines of a Therapist / Life Coach / Personal Trainer / Social Worker / Sexual Surrogate.

-In other words - she will be like a gamer's Linux Gaming PC Dream Rig, in a world of MacBook Airs and Windows Tablets.
+In other words - she will be like a gamer's customized Linux gaming PC dream rig, in a world of overpriced MacBook Airs and Windows Tablets.

 ### How to contribute